-- 57. In Atlanta, Georgia, an official city analysis determined that police found shell casings following only 3% of ShotSpotter alerts between January 1 and July 31, 2019.
+- 53. In Atlanta, Georgia, an official city analysis determined that police found shell casings following only 3% of ShotSpotter alerts between January 1 and July 31, 2019.
 As of October 23, 2019, ShotSpotter had only led to five arrests and five guns recovered out of 1,349 incidents in 2019.
-The city's analysis calculated the cost ratio of its ShotSpotter implementation at \$56,000 per gun recovered or \$56,000 per arrest. - 58.
+The city's analysis calculated the cost ratio of its ShotSpotter implementation at \$56,000 per gun recovered or \$56,000 per arrest. - 54.
 In Houston, Texas, fewer than 2% of ShotSpotter alerts between December 2020 and September 2021 led police to make an arrest, according to a Houston Police Department report.
-Out of 2,330 ShotSpotter alerts, only 54 resulted in or were linked to an arrest. - 59.
-In Minneapolis, Minnesota, only 32 ShotSpotter alerts out of roughly 8,500 led to an arrest, a rate of less than 0.5%. - 60.
+Out of 2,330 ShotSpotter alerts, only 54 resulted in or were linked to an arrest. - 55.
+In Minneapolis, Minnesota, only 32 ShotSpotter alerts out of roughly 8,500 led to an arrest, a rate of less than 0.5%. - 56.
 In addition to prompting unfounded police responses, ShotSpotter also fails to send an alert when there has been an actual shooting.
-The same ShotSpotter Performance Overview obtained by Plaintiff Lucy Parsons Labs shows that there were 466 gunfire incidents over a nearly six-month period that ShotSpotter failed to identify or did not accurately locate (but that Chicago police learned about through other means).
-This included 41 incidents where ShotSpotter provided an incorrect location. - 61.
+The same ShotSpotter Performance Overview obtained by Plaintiff Lucy Parsons Labs shows that there were 466 gunfire incidents over a nearly six-month period that ShotSpotter did not identify but that Chicago police learned about through other means.
+This included 41 incidents where ShotSpotter provided an incorrect location for the gunfire. - 57.
 Of those 466 cases, ShotSpotter either failed to detect the noise, failed to send an alert, or sent an alert to CPD with the wrong location.
-These 466 incidents reflect only the instances where Chicago police learned of a shooting and chose to file a complaint with
+These 466 incidents reflect only instances where Chicago police learned of a shooting and chose to file a complaint with ShotSpotter.

-ShotSpotter.
 On information and belief, there are many more shooting incidents that ShotSpotter missed where CPD officers filed no complaint with the company.

-62. ShotSpotter thus triggers an enormous number of unfounded police alerts.
-Yet, despite the enormous volume of alerts, ShotSpotter also fails to trigger alerts (or provides incorrect locations) for a large number of actual shooting incidents.
+58. ShotSpotter thus triggers an enormous number of unfounded police alerts.
+Despite the enormous volume of alerts, ShotSpotter also fails to trigger alerts (or provides incorrect locations) for a large number of actual shooting incidents.